-A wound healing assessment was performed on the effectiveness dataset which include 80 dogs in the STELFONTA group and 38 dogs in the untreated control group.
-Wounds developed in 92.5% (74/80) of STELFONTA treated dogs and 2.6% (1/38) of untreated control dogs by Day 7.
+(1/38) of untreated control dogs by Day 7.
 On Day 28, the presence of wounds was 40% (32/80) in the STELFONTA group and 2.6% (1/38) in the untreated control group.
 On Day 42 and Day 84, the presence of wounds was 27.1% (16/59) and 1.8% (1/57), respectively, in the STELFONTA group.
-Exudate from the treated site including serous, serosanguinous,

-Sanguine outs, seropurulent, and purulent discharges were seen mainly on Day 7 and to a lesser extent on Day 14.
+Exudate from the treated site including serous, serosanguinous, sanguineous, seropurulent, and purulent discharges were seen mainly on Day 7 and to a lesser extent on Day 14.
 Sloughing of the treated site was observed from Day 7 to Day 42, with decreasing frequency after Day 7.
-Peripheral pitting or non-pitting edema and erytherna of the surrounding area were observed from Day 7 to Day 28, with decreasing intensity and frequency after Day 7.
+Peripheral pitting or non-pitting edema and erythema of the surrounding area were observed from Day 7 to Day 28, with decreasing intensity and frequency after Day 7.
 Necrotic eschar and epithelialization of the treated site was observed from Day 7 to Day 84, with decreasing frequency after Day 14.
 Granulation or hyper-granulation of the treated site was observed from Day 7 to Day 84, with decreasing frequency after Day 14.

-The average wound size at Day 7 for a STELFONTA treated dog was 3.3 cm x 2.4 cm (original average tumor size 1.9 x 1.6 x 0.9 cm).
-On Day 28, the average wound size was 2.0 x 1.4 cm.
+The average wound size at Day 7 for a STELFONTA treated dog was $3.3~\rm cm~x~2.4~cm$ (original average tumor size $1.9~\rm x~1.6~x~0.9~cm$).
+On Day 28, the average wound size was $2.0~\rm x~1.4~cm$.

-The largest total wound for a STELFONTA treated dog was reported seven The largest total wound for a STELFON IA treated dog was reported seven days after treatment.
-The treated tumor was located on the left caudal stifted and the original tumor size measured 2.4 x 2.1 x 1.4 cm.
-The wound area initially consisted of three individual wounds recorded on the treated limb (both medial and lateral sides): 7.5 x 4.5 cm, 70 x 3.5 cm, and 9.7 x 4.3 cm.
-The wounds had reduced to 3.5 x 1.4 cm, 3.9 x 1.5 cm, and 9.7 x 4.3 cm 28 days after treatment, and 0.5 x 0.7 cm and 2.5 x 2.9 cm 42 days after treatment and were no longer present at 84 days after treatment.
+The largest total wound for a STELFONTA treated dog was reported seven days after treatment.
+The treated tumor was located on the left caudal stifle and the original tumor size measured $2.4 \times 2.1 \times 1.4$ cm.
+The wound area initially consisted of three individual wounds recorded on the treated limb (both medial and lateral sides): 7.5×4.5 cm, 7.0×3.5 cm, and 11.5×7.0 cm.
+The wounds had reduced to 3.5×1.4 cm, 3.9×1.5 cm, and 9.7×4.3 cm 28 days after treatment, and 0.5×0.7 cm and 2.5×2.9 cm 42 days after treatment and were no longer present at 84 days after treatment.

-One dog treated with STELFONTA was reported with an extensive wound formation (wound size 25.0 x 9.5 cm) with severe tissue slough (Grade 3) nine days after treatment of a mast cell tumor on the left metacapal area (original tumor size $2.5 \times 1.9 \times 1.3$ cm).
-The wound extended proximally up the leg to the shoulder and required bandaging of the leg proximally up the leg to the shoulder and required bandaging of the leg and antibiotics.
+One dog treated with STELFONTA was reported with an extensive wound formation (wound size 25.0 x 9.5 cm) with severe tissue slough (Grade 3) nine days after treatment of a mast cell tumor on the left metacarpal area (original tumor size 2.5 x 1.9 x 1.3 cm).
+The wound extended proximally up the leg to the shoulder and required bandaging of the leg and antibiotics.
 Scar contracture formed, requiring treatment under sedation to release the scar tissue.
 Clinical pathology abnormalities included elevated band neutrophils, anemia, and hypoalbuminemia.
 The wound had not fully healed by the end of the study 89 days after treatment.
 See pictures below comparing progression of this extensive wound formation versus commonly observed wound progression.

 One dog treated with STELFONTA was reported with a bacterial infection and cellulitis in the right rear leg 9 days after treatment of a mast cell tumor on the right rear paw.
-There was bruising of the upper thigh and necrotic skin on the caudal right thigh and cranial aspect of the hock Bloody discharge under the necrotic tissue revealed rod bacteria and toxic neutrophils.
+There was bruising of the upper thigh and necrotic skin on the caudal right thigh and cranial aspect of the hock.
+Bloody discharge under the necrotic tissue revealed rod bacteria and toxic neutrophils.
 The dog was treated with intravenous fluids and antibiotics.